awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

 1. If you are using AWS KMS for encryption, give your user or group permission to use your key\.
 For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

-## Creating an IAM service role for Amazon Personalize<a name="set-up-create-role-with-permissions"></a>
+## Creating an IAM role for Amazon Personalize<a name="set-up-create-role-with-permissions"></a>

  To use Amazon Personalize, you must create an AWS Identity and Access Management service role for Amazon Personalize\.
-For information on how to create an IAM service role, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
+For information on how to create an IAM role, see [Creating a role to delegate permissions to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.
 As you create your role, configure the following for Amazon Personalize:
 + For **Choose the service that will use this role**, choose `Personalize`\.
 + For **Attach permissions policies**, either choose the policy you created in [Creating a new IAM policy](#set-up-required-permissions) or choose `AmazonPersonalizeFullAccess` \(see [AWS managed policies](security_iam_id-based-policy-examples.md#using-managed-policies)\)\.
-+ If you are using AWS KMS for encryption, give your Amazon Personalize service\-linked role permission to use your key\.
++ If you are using AWS KMS for encryption, give your Amazon Personalize IAM role permission to use your key\.
 For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
++  To prevent the [confused deputy problem](cross-service-confused-deputy-prevention.md), in the role's trust relationship policy use `aws:SourceArn` and `aws:SourceAccount` global condition context keys\.
+For a trust relationship policy example, see [Cross\-service confused deputy prevention](cross-service-confused-deputy-prevention.md)\.

+   For information modifying an IAM role's trust policy, see [Modifying a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html)\.

 Next, if you are completing the getting started exercise, you are ready create your training data and grant Amazon Personalize access to your Amazon S3 bucket\.
-See [Creating the training data \(custom resources\)](gs-prerequisites.md#gs-upload-to-bucket)\.
+See [Creating the training data \(Custom dataset group\)](gs-prerequisites.md#gs-upload-to-bucket)\.

 If you are not completing the getting started exercise, you are ready to import your data\.
 See [Preparing and importing data](data-prep.md)\.